Malik-Haziq/clean-create/README.md

-# clean-create
+# zero-boiler

 🚀 Create clean project templates with zero boilerplate code.
 Interactive CLI for React, Next.js & more - just the essentials, ready to code.

-## Why clean-create?
+## Why zero-boiler?

-Tired of deleting demo code every time you start a new project? **clean-create** gives you production-ready templates with zero fluff - just clean, minimal setups that let you jump straight into building.
+Tired of deleting demo code every time you start a new project? **zero-boiler** gives you production-ready templates with zero fluff - just clean, minimal setups that let you jump straight into building.

 ## Features